Jedop/Physics-Informed-Neural-Network-Solver/README.md

 ## Points to Note

-The energy levels for the infinite square well start at 1, whereas for the harmonic oscillator it starts at 0.
+- The energy levels for the infinite square well start at 1, whereas for the harmonic oscillator it starts at 0.
 This is due to a difference in the mathematical formulations, and to stay true to the physics, I have decided to go with the conventions established instead of standardizing the energy levels.
+- The Hydrogen Atom Solver is not built for the n = 3 case.
+To do so, you would have to update it with the appropriate boundary conditions, and tune the hyperparameters accordingly.
 ## Tech Stack

--   Python
--   PyTorch
+-   **Core Framework:** PyTorch
--   NumPy
+-   **Mathematics:** NumPy
--   Matplotlib
+-   **Visualization:** Matplotlib (2D), Plotly (3D Volumetric Rendering)

 ---